HPV is a virus just any other, and certain foods can impede the body’s recovery process. Dr. Doni Wilson covers the foods to avoid if you have HPV.

 And finally, I welcome you to JOIN MY REVERSING HPV ONLINE COURSE to become your own health advocate for HPV.

 In this confidential course, we’ll go deeper into the foods to consume and avoid to maximize your protection against HPV.
 And in turn, we can possibly prevent cervical cancer by doing so.

 - My Stress Warrior Book

-- Four weekly LIVE and anonymous sessions that walk you through my proven HPV protocol
+- Online sessions that walk you through my proven HPV protocol

 - Handouts and worksheets to assist you to utilize this information for yourself